Easy Plum Cake – Soft, Moist, and Fluffy

 Instructions

-1. Beat the egg whites with a pinch of salt until stiff.
+• Beat the egg whites with a pinch of salt until stiff peaks.
 Set aside until needed.

-2. In a separate bowl, cream the softened butter and sugar for a few minutes.
+• In a separate bowl, cream the softened butter and sugar for a few minutes (no need to clean the beaters from the egg-white).

 Notes

-Baking pan: I used a 8x10 inch (25cmx21cm) baking pan but a regular standard 9-by-12 inch (23x30 cm) pan works well too.
-The cake might turn out slightly flatter.
+I used a 8×10 inch (25cmx21cm) baking pan but a regular standard 9-by-13 inch (23×33 cm) pan works well too.
+You will need more plums and the cake might turn out slightly flatter.

 Did you follow this recipe?
 You could share your result here.
 All you need to do is take a picture with your smartphone and send it to [email protected]